sal55/langs/QLang/readme.md

 To simplify the project, F functions only use T types, not mixed V and T as I attempted within the M5 project, which got very hairy.

-For calls between one S and F functions, conversions are needed.
+For calls between S and F functions, conversions are needed.
 Unboxing V types to a compatible T type if there is one (eg. Array of T to Slice of T), or boxing T types to a suitable V type.
 (B bit-types are mainly used with a V type.)

 I'm going to try and keep the language the same, except that F functions will need type annotations.
 S functions can have optional type annotations, to allow a function to be flipped from one to the other, provided the types will work on both.